Common causes for complaint are loud music, parties, barking dogs, noise from industrial premises and DIY.

 Noise becomes a nuisance when it affects your ability to use your own property in the way you normally would, for example, the noise prevents you from sleeping or perhaps you have to turn the volume on your own stereo or television up in order to hear it.
 Before we can consider any formal action, we have to show the noise is a statutory nuisance.

-Often your neighbours may not realise they are causing you a problem.
-Therefore, the first step is to approach your neighbour and ask politely if they could stop doing whatever is causing you a problem.
+- Speak to your neighbour and politely ask if they could stop doing whatever is causing you a problem.

-You will be sent a diary sheet on which you should record the times and dates of the noise and effect the noise has on you.
-This record should be returned to the Environmental Health division within 28 days so further action can be considered.
+- You will be sent a diary sheet to record times and dates of the noise and the effect it is having on you.
+This should be returned within 28 days so further action can be considered.

-Following return of your diary sheet, the case officer may arrange for the installation of noise monitoring equipment at your property.
-This equipment enables you to record any disturbing noise incidents as you hear them.
+- Following the return of a diary sheet, officers may arrange for the installation of noise monitoring equipment in your home so you can record any noise incidents as you hear them.